Electric System Input Data¶

 |

 Zones.
-A zone belongs to an area. |
+A zone belongs to a defined area.
+All the zones must have a different name. |

 |

 Areas.
-An area belongs to a region.
-Long-term adequacy, inertia and operating reserves are associated to areas. |
+An area belongs to a defined region.
+All the areas must have a different name.
+Long-term adequacy, inertia, and operating reserves are associated with areas. |

 |